BitcoinDesign/Guide/guide/case-studies/cloud-backup.md

     - file: backup-info
       alt:
       caption: Inform the user about how the private key is managed, and if you have options let users decide here.
-    - file: balance
-      alt:
-      caption: Currency denomination defaults to fiat but can be changed to bitcoin or sats.
-Add and Withdraw is used for fiat transactions, and a transaction history with relevant info for your use-case.
-    - file: settings
-      alt:
-      caption: Options for changing the private key security scheme and exporting the wallet.
-    - file: change-private-key-scheme
-      alt:
-      caption: The current scheme is clearly described.
-Changing scheme might require more steps for multi-key setups and the process should be clearly explained and confirmed.
-    - file: export-wallet
-      alt:
-      caption: Explain what the recovery-phrase is before asking the user to reveal it.
-    - file: recovery-phrase
-      alt:
-      caption: Show numbered words to avoid confusion.
 ---

 <!--